-Mandatory resort fees, which can add hundreds of dollars to the cost of your hotel stay, could disappear if a lawsuit filed this week by the District of Columbia’s Attorney General is successful.
+Mandatory resort fees, which can surprise hotel guests by adding hundreds of dollars to the cost of their hotel stay, could soon disappear.

-Read more “Is the world’s worst travel fee about to disappear?”
+Read more “Are mandatory resort fees about to disappear?”

 Want to avoid a surprise roaming charge on your phone?
 Then listen to SuryaPrateek Surampalli’s story.
 He recently ran up more than $710 in roaming fees on a trip to India.